Turkey says it will let refugees into Europe after its troops killed in Syria

 OUTSIDE SARAQEB, Syria/ANKARA (Reuters) - Refugees in Turkey headed towards European frontiers on Friday after an official said the borders had been thrown open, a response to the escalating war in Syria where 33 Turkish soldiers were killed by Russian-backed Syrian government troops.

 Moscow and Ankara traded blame over Thursday’s strike in northwest Syria, the deadliest attack on Turkish forces in nearly 30 years.
 The U.N.
-Security Council called an emergency meeting to avert open conflict between Russia and NATO member Turkey.
+Security Council held an emergency meeting to try to avert open conflict between Russia and NATO member Turkey.

 U.S. President Donald Trump, in a phone call with Turkish President Tayyip Erdogan, condemned the attack and reaffirmed Washington’s support for Ankara’s efforts to avert a humanitarian disaster in Syria, a White House spokesman said.

-The two leaders also said Syria and Russia must halt their offensives in northwest Syria, spokesman Judd Deere said.
+The two leaders also said Syria and Russia must halt their offensive in northwest Syria, spokesman Judd Deere said.

 U.N.
 Secretary-General Antonio Guterres described it as “one of the most alarming moments” of the nine-year-old Syrian war.